-Master of Science in Information Technology Executive Pathway Program data intensive business applications.
+The Master of Science in Information Technology (EMSIT) executive pathway degree program is designed for individuals with sufficient academic or professional background in the field.
+Specifically, it assumes knowledge or experience with at least one programming language and knowledge of or experience in the development of data intensive business applications.
 However, students in the executive program must undertake the courses that provide a comprehensive perspective to the field of Information Technology.
 These courses develop the student's skills to conceptualize, organize and undertake information technology projects of highly competitive value.
 These skills constitute the necessary elements for solving practical problems involving information technology that arise in business, governmental, and non-profit organizations.
 The curriculum provides an array of technical and management knowledge options required to properly implement and manage IT solutions in such areas as digital marketing, data science, cybersecurity, and modern applications development.